sejori/Hackaranda-AcerAces/docs/API.md

 The line will be followed by a new line character `\n` signalling the end of the message.

-Every `state` will contain the following:
+Every `state` will contain the following as well as game specific information:
 ``` js
 {
     // Signifies if it is the bot's turn - if it is not you MUST send back a random move